All That Heaven Allows: Reception

 The film press compared the movie favorably to Magnificent Obsession (1954), which also starred Wyman and Hudson and was directed by Sirk.
 A review in Motion Picture Daily was generally positive and praised Sirk for his use of color and mise en scène, saying: "In a print by Technicolor, the exterior shots and the interior settings are so beautifully photographed that they point up the action of the story with telling effect."

 Although Sirk's reputation waned in the 1960s—as he was dismissed as a director of dated and insubstantial Hollywood melodramas—it was revived in the 1970s due to the praise of New German Cinema directors like Rainer Werner Fassbinder and the publication of Jon Halliday's Sirk on Sirk (1971), in which the filmmaker describes his aesthetic and (often-subversive) social perspective.
 His reputation, and that of All That Heaven Allows, has grown since then, with critic Richard Brody describing him as a master of both melodrama and comedy, and the film as remarkable for its use of Henry David Thoreau's Walden as a homegrown American philosophy depicted as a "vital and ongoing experience."

-On Rotten Tomatoes, All That Heaven Allows has an approval rating of 91% based on 32 reviews, with an average rating of 7.7/10.
-The consensus summarizes: "Big heart, big drama, and even bigger colors, All That Heaven Allows is tip top Douglas Sirk."
+On the review aggregator website Rotten Tomatoes, All That Heaven Allows holds an approval rating of 91% based on 32 reviews, with an average rating of 8.1/10.
+The website's critics consensus reads, "Big heart, big drama, and even bigger colors, All That Heaven Allows is tip top Douglas Sirk."

 Awards and honors

 In 1995, the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress, and was selected for preservation in the National Film Registry.
+In 2022, the film received 21 votes for Sight and Sounds poll of the greatest films of all time, tied with several other classics, such as The Wild Bunch, Trouble in Paradise and The Seventh Seal.

 References in other films

-All That Heaven Allows inspired Fassbinder's Ali: Fear Eats the Soul (1974), in which a mature woman falls in love with an Arab man.
+All That Heaven Allows inspired Rainer Werner Fassbinder's Ali: Fear Eats the Soul (1974), in which a mature woman falls in love with an Arab man.
 It was spoofed by John Waters with his film Polyester (1981).
 Todd Haynes' Far from Heaven (2002) is an homage to Sirk's work, in particular All That Heaven Allows and Imitation of Life (1959).
-François Ozon's 8 Women (8 Femmes, 2002) features winter scenes and deer reminiscent of this film.
+François Ozon's 8 Women (2002) features winter scenes and deer reminiscent of this film.